vanyaisme/python-for-psychologists-notebooks/README.md

-# Complete Python Guide for Psychology Students
+# Complete Python Guide for Psychology Students in Jupyter Notebooks

-A Python course built for psychology students and researchers with no prior programming experience.
-Follow in JupyterLab from first `print()` to data analysis with pandas and matplotlib.
+A Python course built for psychology students and researchers with no prior programming experience from `print()` to data analysis with pandas and matplotlib.

-This repo is the offline to the web page at **[peer-support.live](https://peer-support.live)**.
+This repo is the companion to the running web page at **[peer-support.live](https://peer-support.live)**.

 ---